Gideon-D-Adeti/tic-tac-toe/README.md

 ## Usage
 - Click [here](https://gideon-d-adeti.github.io/tic-tac-toe/) to play the game.

+## Contributing
+- Contributions are welcome!
+If you have any suggestions, feature requests, or bug reports, please open an issue or create a pull request.

 ## Note
 - This project was built as part of my web development journey on [The Odin Project](https://theodinproject.com/).